-There are more than 100 variables that can be used to customize Org-mode.
-For the sake of compactness of the manual, we are not describing the variables here.
+There are more than 180 variables that can be used to customize Org-mode.
+For the sake of compactness of the manual, I am not describing the variables here.
 A structured overview of customization variables is available with M-x org-customize.
 Or select Browse Org Group from the Org->Customization menu.
-Many settings can also be activated on a per-file basis, by putting special lines into the buffer (see Section 12.3 [In-buffer settings], page 64).
+Many settings can also be activated on a per-file basis, by putting special lines into the buffer (see Section 12.3 [In-buffer settings], page 68).